-If you are a UNB student in any degree program and are interested in being a member of the 2017-2018 UNB Amateur Radio Club, please email me, Brent Petersen, email Brent.Petersen@unb.ca.
-If I am not available, drop by the office of the Electrical and Computer Engineering Department, Head Hall, room HD36, near the Head Rest Cafeteria, and speak with Dawne, Denise, or Shelley, who may sell membership cards and loan keys to the club room; a loan of a key requires that you first be briefed on the safety procedures.
-The 2017-2018 membership cost is $5 for UNB students and $20 for faculty and staff.
+If you are a UNB student in any degree program and are interested in being a member of the 2018-2019 UNB Amateur Radio Club, please email me, Brent Petersen, email Brent.Petersen@UNB.ca.
+If I am not available, drop by the office of the Electrical and Computer Engineering Department, Head Hall, room HD36, near the Head Rest Cafeteria, and speak with Dawne, Denise, or Shelley, who may sell membership cards and loan keys to the club room; however, a loan of a key requires that you first be briefed on the safety procedures.
+The 2018-2019 membership cost is $5 for students and $20 for faculty and staff.
 It is not necessary to have an amateur radio licence to become a member of the club.
 One of the goals of the club is to help interested members to try to obtain an amateur radio license, which requires passing an examination.

 These are some benefits of having a UNB Amateur Radio Club membership:

 - You will get assistance in working towards obtaining an amateur radio license.

 - You will get access to room H305 in that a key will be loaned to you.